-Today marks the launch of registration and content availability for the fourth annual Microsoft Imagine Cup Junior (ICJ) global student competition.
-ICJ is an exciting opportunity for students to learn about technology and how it can be used to solve some of the world’s biggest challenges.
-ICJ provides an engaging learning opportunity supported by educators that covers a range of skills and is open to all students ages 13-18, regardless of their technical proficiency*.
+Today we’re thrilled to launch the fifth annual Microsoft Imagine Cup Junior (ICJ) global student competition.
+Registration and content are now available for educators to help students learn about AI technology and how it can be used to solve some of the world’s biggest challenges.

-Last year thousands of students participated in the challenge.
-The judges recognized 10 global winners who created incredible concepts to address Microsoft’s AI for Good initiatives.
+Last year thousands of students from more than 100 countries participated in the ICJ challenge.
+The judges recognized 10 global winners who created incredible concepts to address Microsoft's AI for Good initiatives.
+Many countries and areas hosted local competitions and acknowledged the top local teams.

-In 2023, we are excited to see even more students participate in the challenge and learn the impact that technologies such as artificial intelligence (AI), machine learning, and cybersecurity can have on the world.
+In 2024, we’re excited to see even more students participate in the challenge and learn the impact that digital technologies such as AI, machine learning, and cybersecurity can have on the world.

 What is Imagine Cup Junior?

-The Microsoft Imagine Cup Junior is a global student competition for students ages 13-18.
+The Microsoft Imagine Cup Junior is a AI Tech for Good global student competition for students ages 5-18 built on the success of Microsoft’s Imagine Cup.
 Through ICJ, educators utilize lessons to teach their students about AI technologies, students form teams, and apply these lessons to dream up a concept or idea to make a difference in their local community or world around them.

 Students explain their concept in a PowerPoint template and record a video to illustrate their concept.
 No coding is required, and the competition is open to any student who is interested in learning more about AI.